peterhcharlton/ppg-beats/docs/toolbox/ecg_beat_detectors.md

-# ECG Beat Detection Algorithms
+# ECG Beat Detectors

+Algorithms to detect beats in electrocardiogram (ECG) signals, to act as a reference against which to compare beats detected in photoplethysmogram (PPG) signals.

 ---